This is the multi-page printable view of this section. Click here to print.

 2 - How-to guides

-You can create and use the MySQL (DBaaS) service in the Samsung Cloud Platform Console.
+You can create and use the MySQL(DBaaS) service in Samsung Cloud Platform Console.

-- Please configure the VPC’s Subnet type as General before creating the service.
+- Before creating the service, please configure the VPC’s Subnet type as General.

-- If you load more than 2 TB of large-scale data, backups may take a long time or the DB’s performance may degrade.
-To prevent this, you need to consider operational aspects such as cleaning up unnecessary data or moving old data to a statistical collection environment.
+- If loading large amounts of data of 2 TB or more, backup may take a long time or DB performance may deteriorate.
+To prevent this, consideration is needed from an operational perspective, such as cleaning unnecessary data or moving old data to a statistical collection environment

-- Click the All Services > Database > MySQL(DBaaS) menu.
-Go to the Service Home page of MySQL(DBaaS).
+- Click All Services > Database > MySQL(DBaaS) menu.
+You will move to the Service Home page of MySQL(DBaaS).

-- Click the MySQL(DBaaS) 생성 button on the Service Home page.
-You will be taken to the MySQL(DBaaS) 생성 page.
+- On the Service Home page, click the Create MySQL(DBaaS) button.
+You will move to the Create MySQL(DBaaS) page.

-- MySQL(DBaaS) Creation page, enter the information required to create the service and select detailed options.
+- On the Create MySQL(DBaaS) page, enter the information required for service creation and select detailed options.

 - Select the required information in the Image and Version Selection area.